Hertin/DiffS4L/README.md

 ```

 ### 2.3 Extract melspectrogram for LibriSpeech100.
-Extract melspectrogram of LibriSpeech100. ``ckpt_path`` here is not used but just a place holder.
+Extract melspectrogram of LibriSpeech100.
+The ``ckpt_path`` here is not used but just a place holder.
 ```
 ckpt_path="wav2vec-en-LibriSpeech100-base-s2023/checkpoint_best.pt"
 model_name="mel"